 Then ...
 More anarchists charge around a corner near the Ferry Building; the view looks down Commercial Street from Drumm Street (map).
 Note the pedestrian footbridge in front of the Ferry Building.
 The roof cornice partially glimpsed on the far left side of the photo belonged to the Harbor Police Station.

-... and Now, from the same spot it's unrecognizable today after the entire surrounding area was torn down in the 1960s for the Golden Gateway Redevelopment Project which modernized and transformed it into an extension of the Financial District.
+... and Now, from the same spot today it's unrecognizable since the entire surrounding area was torn down in the 1960s for the Golden Gateway Redevelopment Project which modernized and transformed it into an extension of the Financial District.
 The Four Embarcadero Center office complex was built astride this particular location.

 ... in 1925 ... here's a vintage photo showing the footbridge at the Ferry building that spanned the Embarcadero until the 1940s.
 Note too that an auto tunnel used to carry traffic beneath the busy plaza where the Market Street trams made a U-turn.
 The arrow points to the location on Drumm Street where the above scene was filmed.

 Then ...
 Back in Chinatown the mayhem gets serious when a policeman is gunned down.

 ... and Now, this view looks down Sacramento Street from Grant - the corner store today is the Floating Sushi Boat restaurant at 700 Grant.